webhintio/hint/packages/sonarwhal/docs/contributor-guide/how-to/parser.md

 await this.sonarwhal.emitAsync('customparser::custom', data);
 ```

-Just make sure to document which ones you are sending so `rule`s can use
+Make sure to document which ones you are sending so `rule`s can use
 them and know what to expect.

 You can always check the code of any of the official `parser`s for